 Option #2: A checklist with the trial participant’s signature can be taken by the site.
 The signed checklist can be uploaded into an app, as it will only contain subject initials, screening number, and site number.

-There are a few proposals on redacting the data while/after sending it to centralized team.
+There are a few proposals on redacting the data while/after sending it to the centralized team.

 - An independent team/person who is not part of study or CRO/sponsor should perform redaction.